uic-library/Python_Intro/_episodes/03-inputs_outputs.md

 ## Collect user input

-The 'input' method provides an easy way to coolect user input.
+The 'input' method provides an easy way to collect user input.
 ~~~

 name= input('What is your name?')
 ~~~
 {: .language-python}

-In python, all imputs are stored as strings.
+In python, all inputs are stored as strings.
 You can change the data type using type casting

 ~~~